wmarshall484/DSI_LECTURES_2/gradient-descent/brian_mann/slides/gradient_descent.md

 ## Solution

-* Only use a single data point, or a small subset of your data!
+* Only use a single data point, or a small subset of your data, at in each step!

 ## Algorithm